-In contrast to most countries with affirmative action policies, Malaysia and South Africa have both established policies whose intended beneficiaries make up the majority of their respective populations.
-Despite their many social and historical similarities, the rationales employed by both states to justify their affirmative action policies turned out to be extremely different: Malaysia's justifications were "retributive" in nature, whereas South Africa's justifications were "restitutive."
+Contrary to most countries practicing affirmative action, Malaysia and South Africa established policies whose beneficiaries make up their demographic majority.
+Despite their socio-historical similarities, their respective justifications for these policies were extremely different: Malaysia's rationale was "retributive" in nature, whereas South Africa's was "restitutive."
 This comparative-and-historical paper seeks not only to determine the factors that caused these different outcomes, but also to provide an alternate perspective to existing scholarship on affirmative action policies, most of which focus on minority-beneficiary nations.
-I argue that the variations in outcomes can be traced back to their respective transitions to independence, which set in motion historical processes resulting in two fundamentally different societies in terms of how political and economic power were initially distributed and how it transformed to their present-day outcomes.
+I argue that the differing outcomes can be traced to their history of colonial rule, which influenced processes such as state formation and policy and resulted in two societies that differed in how political and economic power were initially distributed and how it transformed to their present-day outcomes.

-Malaysia and South Africa share characteristics.
-Both countries are former colonies of the United Kingdom.
-Both have societies that have been organized along racial and ethnic lines, which persist to this day.
+Malaysia and South Africa are both former colonies of the United Kingdom that have been organized along racial and ethnic lines, which persist to this day.
 In the same vein, both countries are also similar in that political and economic power has not been concentrated among a single dominant ethnic group.
 Rather, the largest ethnic group of both nations' populations (those considered 'natives' at the time of colonization) wields political power, while economic power is concentrated among members of an ethnic - and immigrant - minority.
 Most importantly from a public policy standpoint and the focus of this paper, both nations have established affirmative action policies whose intended beneficiaries make up the majority of their respective populations.
 Both nations' affirmative action policies seek to address the same problem: to redistribute wealth from their respective minority economic elites to members of the less prosperous majority ethnic group.

-Before going any further, it is necessary to provide a single definition of "affirmative action" for the purposes of this paper.
-Adam (1997: 1) writes: "Affirmative action ... can be understood as a remedial strategy which seeks to address the legal historical exclusion of a majority."
-It is important to note that this definition is true only in the context of this paper, since the affirmative action policies of most other countries that employ them benefit a previously-disenfranchised minority, not a majority group.
-This distinction serves as an indicator that different processes are at play.
 Generally speaking, affirmative action policies in majority-beneficiary democratic nations (e.g. Malaysia, South Africa) strongly suggest some degree of political pressure from the electorate.
 In contrast, the same case cannot be made for minority-beneficiary nations (e.g. the United States, Australia), as segments of the political electorate majority would be opposed to giving up any advantages, perceived or not, they have gained from historical inequalities.
 This strongly suggests that minority-beneficiary affirmative action policies stem from other pressures, such as international pressure and human rights discourse.

 Despite these striking similarities, there is one glaring difference.
 Malaysia's ethnic groups coexisted relatively peacefully prior to independence, whereas South Africa had a very well-known history of institutionalized racial discrimination under apartheid.
-Specifically because the oppressed majority groups in both democratic countries make up the beneficiaries of these affirmative action policies, conventional wisdom suggests that the country with peaceful race relations (Malaysia) would be more likely to adopt "restitutive" policies; whereas the country (South Africa) with turbulent race relations would more likely have harsher, "retributive" policies.
+Specifically because the oppressed majority groups in both democratic countries make up the beneficiaries of these affirmative action policies, conventional wisdom suggests that the country with peaceful race relations (Malaysia) would be more likely to adopt "restitutive" policies; whereas the country with turbulent race relations (South Africa) would more likely have harsher, "retributive" policies.
 Retributive affirmative action policies are policies which incorporate measures which assign blame to and therefore actively place restrictions on members of a specific group or groups.
 In contrast, restitutive rationales seek consensus and therefore do not seek to assign blame nor bestow benefits on members of any specific group.
 Rather, restitutive rationales acknowledge the broad inequalities which exist within a society and propose measures framed in the language of inclusiveness.
 Theoretically, the benefits of restitutive policies could be enjoyed by all members of society, rather than just the members of a particular group.